MarcusGastaldello/FRICOSIPY/docs/installation.md

 ---
 # Metadata
-og_title: FRICOSIPY
+og_title: FRICOSIPY | Installation
-og_description: The University of Fribourg Variant of the Coupled Snow & Ice Model In Python
+og_description: Guidelines on how to install the FRICOSIPY model
 ---

 # Installation